 Reducing, Reusing, Recycling and Repurposing

 For Valero, being the most efficient and reliable operator in a highly competitive industry means being a better environmental performer.
-We look for ways to reduce emissions and waste, reusing energy and byproducts, recycling materials and repurposing wastes.

 • Flare-Gas Recovery Systems Resulted in More Than 96% Flaring-Free Operations: Nearly 80% of Valero’s large process flares are equipped with flare-gas recovery systems.
 These systems reduce flaring and air pollution, and recover fuel gases, which are used to fire heaters and boilers, reducing natural gas consumption.